CreativePenguin/stuy-cs-systems-p1_shell/README.md

 Right now... jack

 ## What we tried and failed at
-Try not, do or dounut, there is no try
+Try not, do or donut, there is no try

 ## Known Bugs
 None so far